RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 "Minors are entitled to a significant measure of First Amendment protection, and only in relatively narrow and well-defined circumstances may government bar public dissemination of protected materials to them."
 [*Erznoznik v.
-Jacksonville,*][erz].
+Jacksonville*][erz].
 No doubt a State possesses legitimate power to protect children from harm, [*Ginsberg*][ginsberg]; but that does not include a free-floating power to restrict the ideas to which children may be exposed.